How to Get Your Teacher Certification

 Types of Teacher Certification

-A teaching credential is the license conferred by a state agency to teachers who have completed certain state-mandated requirements, such as education courses and student teaching experience, and passed additional state-mandated teaching examinations.
+A teaching credential is the license conferred by a state agency to teachers who have completed certain state-mandated requirements, such as education courses and student teaching experience, and have passed additional state-mandated teaching examinations.
 Each state sets its own requirements for teacher certification, and there is no guarantee that a certification in one state will be accepted in another state.
 For example, a teacher who holds a Texas teacher certification won’t necessarily be qualified to teach in Georgia.

 All states require certified teachers to hold a bachelor’s degree, and more and more states now require candidates to hold a master’s degree or receive one within the first five years of teaching.